meditationstuff/protocol_1/index.md

 no choice, no optionality, no free will, no free won't no space, no freedom (and how that’s ok though maybe a little claustrophobic and slow-growing surprising and frustrating at first)

 * cf. 'determinism', no-self, no elsewhere, no elsewhen, emptiness
+* "choicelessness" ("always already," critically also wrt the past, cf. regret, "if only," yet at the same time something important about counterfactuals and "would have, could have" in positive, constructive sense)

 [<a href="#109a12h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]